September 20, 2020

 T.F.
 Averill had “long been known as a resolute and desperate man,” the newspaper wrote, and he was now infuriated with a Mayer saloon owner named Charles Wells.
 He told nearly everyone he came across that he intended to kill Wells at noon on September 29, 1910.

-Wells also lived in the area several years and was part owner of the Cook & Wells Saloon.
+Wells also lived in the area for several years and was part-owner of the Cook & Wells Saloon.
 The paper described him as “a quiet and inoffensive young man.”
 Exactly why Averill felt such antagonism for Wells is not known, but the paper declared that “the two had not been on friendly terms.”

-It was Averill’s plan to move to the Salt River Valley by the first of the year and was settling his business arrangements before the move.
+It was Averill’s plan to move to the Salt River Valley by the first of the year, and he was settling his business arrangements before the move.
 Five days before the confrontation, he bought an option for some land there.
 His wife was already in Phoenix, staying with an aunt.
-Yet there was one more thing to take care of and that was Charles Wells.
+Yet there was one more thing to take care of, and that was Charles Wells.

 The night before that fateful day, Averill went to Wells’ house “and informed him that he would hang his hide on the fence the following day at noon,” the paper reported.
 “He applied vile epithets to Wells during the heated discussion, which awakened several residents of the neighborhood.”